 - Grays Harbor County has a higher rate of opioid-related deaths than Washington state as a whole.
 (Source: Washington State Department of Health Center for Health Statistics.)

-The Grays Harbor Overdose Prevention Project will get people who use opioids into treatment and prevent opioid-related deaths.
+The Grays Harbor Overdose Prevention Project will help get people who use opioids into treatment and prevent opioid-related deaths.

 Where does funding for the Grays Harbor Overdose Prevention Project come from?